Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/EntryApi.md

 <a name="previousentrybyrequest"></a>
 # **PreviousEntryByRequest**
 > AnchoredEntryResponse PreviousEntryByRequest (string context, string chainId, Entry entry, DateTime? currentAnchorTime = null)

 Get the entry before the supplied entry Id (the previous) in the provided chain

+Get the entry before the supplied entry Id (the previous) in the provided chain